AndreasOttiger/homebridge-twiline/README.md

 - Use at your own risk.
 - my own TWILINE installation or currently still the configurations simulator is the baseline against which everything is tested
-- I seriously lack experience in TypeScript, JavaScript, npm and all that stuff.
+- I seriously lack experience in TypeScript, JavaScript, npm and all that stuff (including even GIT).
 Add HomeBridge, its plugin development, interacting with HomeKit to that list.
-Heck, this is even my first GitHub project!
 My goal is being able to integrate TWILINE for myself.
 It definitely will not be a perfect piece of software.

 ## Known Limitations/Issues/Todo-list
 - I don't have a deployment process setup.
 Somewhat next on my todo list.
 So there's no plugin listed in some public repository or so.
-- Validating the configuration: mostly that one reference might not be reused
 - The project is still private.
 That might change though.
 - As there is no synchronous way of getting a TWILINE items status, my way of getting the status is posting a `SEND_ME_STATE` message and hoping that the state is correctly handled.
+- Even after the blinds have reached their destination a final update from TWILINE seems to take quite some time, therefore HomeBridge is displaying a status that is out of sync.
 - Code is duplicated between accessories as I'm not trusting my abilities do to proper inheritance in TypeScript.
 And I also don't know where this leads to.
 - No automated tests.
-Old school.
+Old school. :-o